LaunchCodeEducation/csharp-web-dev-curriculum/content/orm-part-1/reading/accessing-data/index.md

    ```
    {{% /notice %}}

-1. We want to the `EventDbContext` constructor to extend `DbContextOptions`.
+1. We want the `EventDbContext` constructor to extend `DbContextOptions`.
 This will configure the data store.

    {{% notice blue "Check Your Code" "rocket" %}}
    ```csharp{linenos=table,hl_lines=[10,11],linenostart=1}